 ICAS is an independent, skills-based assessment program which recognises and rewards student achievement.
 ICAS is unique, being the most comprehensive generally available suite of academic assessments for primary and secondary school students.

-The assessments comprise Digital Technologies tests, English tests, Mathematics tests, Science tests and Writing tests.
+The assessments comprise Digital Technologies tests, English tests, Mathematics tests, and Science tests.

 Administration Guidelines are provided to the schools with the ICAS papers to ensure that the same conditions are afforded to all students sitting ICAS.